Does Quizlet Have Spaced Repetition? [Tested 2026]

 - Session placement round: every new session opens with a quick placement pass that re-ranks the deck from your live answers, not last session’s stored state.

-A student who can produce “The Great Gatsby” from “Fitzgerald’s 1925 novel” hasn’t necessarily trained the reverse retrieval, which is why the directional split exists.
-It effectively doubles the card count the scheduler has to rank, without doubling the interface the learner sees.
+A student who can produce “The Great Gatsby” from “Fitzgerald’s 1925 novel” has not always trained the reverse.
+That is why the directional split exists.
+It doubles the card count the scheduler ranks, without doubling the interface.

-Then there’s the reset.
-Learn mode restarts with a placement round every session, so the model is re-ranking almost from scratch each time you open a set.
-That reset is deliberate.
-The team reasoned that a student returning two days later shouldn’t be trapped by a stale weighting of who they were last time, and persisting per-session state is expensive for a user base that mostly studies once and disappears.
+Then there is the reset.
+Learn mode restarts with a placement round every session.
+The model re-ranks from scratch each time you open a set.
+That is deliberate.
+A student returning two days later should not be trapped by a stale weighting.
+And persisting per-session state is expensive for a user base that mostly studies once and disappears.

 We tested this in April 2026.
 On iOS, a 60-term Spanish-vocab set flagged 14 terms as “Still Learning” in session one.
 After closing the app and reopening the same set 20 minutes later, Learn re-ran a placement round, and 11 of those 14 “Still Learning” terms surfaced at full weight inside the first 20 questions.